coderedfox/Visual-Effects-Tools/README.md

 ### Contribution guidelines ###

-* Read Only Please
-* Feel free to edit to you liking
+* Feel free to edit / clone to you liking

 ### Who do I talk to? ###